Antony Blinken: Americans detained abroad

 Blinken and the Biden administration have been criticized for the handling of Americans who are wrongfully imprisoned abroad.
 Families of U.S. detainees in the Middle East were upset that they were left off of a call with Secretary Blinken.
-In July 2022, Blinken had a meeting with Sergey Lavrov to discuss a prisoner swap to secure the release of Paul Whelan (security director) and Brittney Griner.
+In July 2022, Blinken had a meeting with Sergey Lavrov to discuss a prisoner swap to secure the release of Paul Whelan and Brittney Griner.
 Blinken has met with the Bring Our Families Home campaign, a coalition of families with loved ones detained abroad.

 Blinken, along with the work of Special Presidential Envoy of Hostage Affairs Roger D. Carstens, has negotiated the release of over a dozen Americans wrongfully detained or held hostage abroad including Trevor Reed, Danny Fenster, Baquer Namazi, the entire Citgo Six, Osman Khan, Matthew John Heath, Mark Frerichs, and Jorge Alberto Fernández.

+Contempt of Congress

+On September 24, 2024, the House Foreign Affairs Committee voted to recommend U.S. Secretary of State Blinken be held in contempt of Congress for failing to comply with a subpoena seeking information about the 2021 U.S. withdrawal from Afghanistan.
+The full House of Representatives has not yet scheduled a vote on the committee's recommendation.
+The Speaker of the House of Representatives, Mike Johnson, commented that he expected the measure would likely not be taken up for a vote until after the presidential election.

+Post-Biden administration (2025–present)

+On January 28, 2025, Crown Publishing Group announced that Blinken had agreed to write a book on his experiences as Secretary of State.

+On February 8, 2025, President Trump stated that he would be stripping Blinken's security clearance in an interview with the New York Post.
+The decision was later confirmed, with Trump ordering the removal of Blinken’s access to classified information.
+Trump also announced plans to revoke the security clearances of several other officials, including former president Joe Biden, Letitia James, Alvin Bragg, and former national security adviser Jake Sullivan.

+On April 9, 2025, Blinken was interviewed by Andrew Ross Sorkin about the Tariffs in the second Trump administration, as well as other foreign policy matters.